 - Letters to the editor will be verified by a member of the Editorial Board to determine the authenticity of the writer.

-- No material will be printed where content is obscene, invasive of others’ privacy, encouraging physical disruption of school activities, and/or implies libel.
+- No material will be printed where content is obscene, invasive of another’s’ privacy, encouraging physical disruption of school activities, and/or implies libel.

-- The Editorial Board reserves the right to withhold a letter or column or other submission, and request its revision if it contains unprotected speech or grammatical errors that could hamper its meaning.
+- The Editorial Board reserves the right to withhold a letter, column, comment or other submission, and request its revision if it contains unprotected speech or grammatical errors that could hamper its meaning.
 This also includes inappropriate content as deemed by the Editorial Board.

-- The North Star may, and should, publish as many letters as they receive in one month; however, an author of a letter can only have one letter published per month.
+- The North Star may, and should, publish as many letters as they receive in one month; however, an author of a letter can only have one letter published per issue.

 - All letters to the editor become the property of the North Star upon receipt and will not be returned to the author.

-- Comments made on FHNtoday.com must include a name and valid email address which is verifiable.
+- Comments made on FHNtoday.com and FHNgameday.com must include a name and valid email address which is verifiable.

-- Comments made on FHNtoday.com will be posted automatically, going through no prior review or screening process.
+- Comments made on FHNtoday.com and FHNgameday.com will be posted automatically, going through no prior review or screening process.

 - Alerts will be sent to the Editorial Board each time a comment is posted to the site.